MyNameIsAres/BetterClaims/README.md

 # BetterClaims

-This project is currently under development.
-This README document is going to be updated in the coming days as of (6/4/2021).
+BetterClaims is a project aimed to be a modern land claim plugin.